Did you know that you could collect Social Security Disability Insurance (SSDI) and apply for a home loan without facing discrimination?

 Applying for SSDI Benefits

 It is good that the CFPD is reminding lenders that SSDI recipients should be treated fairly when applying for a home loan.
 Remember, many beneficiaries have worked extended periods and have had unfortunate luck when it comes to their health.

 To receive SSDI, you must have earned work credits.
 This means that a person could have saved money to purchase a home from previous employment even if he or she is collecting benefits.

-Do not hesitate to contact our Tulsa Social Security disability lawyers for a free consultation if you are thinking about applying for benefits or need assistance with an appeal.
+Do not hesitate to contact our Tulsa Social Security disability lawyers for a free evaluation of your case if you are thinking about applying for benefits or need assistance with an appeal.
 Social Security law is all we do.